pythonLoader/QT-GILD/README.md

 The authors recommend using seperate conda environment to install QT-GILD.

-If you want to generate the species trees using [wQFM](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab428/6292084), please make sure java is installed in your computer.
-(If you use wQFM, please cite the paper ["wQFM: Highly Accurate Genome-scale Species Tree Estimation from Weighted Quartets"](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab428/6292084))
+If you use wQFM, please cite the paper ["wQFM: Highly Accurate Genome-scale Species Tree Estimation from Weighted Quartets"](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btab428/6292084)

 ## Usage